CamPlume1/generate_take_home/README.md

 ### Strategy 5: PostProcessing
 In this strategy, special characters are processed after all numbers in a block have been set, therefore changing the position of repeated strings within a node.

+### Strategy 6: Allow Invalids
+In this strategy, non-digit characters are NOT filtered out of barcodes.
+Originally they were, allowing for invalid input to be handled gracefully.

 ## Connection Handling
 For this project, I used the HTTP Client, HTTP Response, and jackson library to parse, build, and send API requests.